Application procedure for students with a Dutch degree

 11. a copy of a residence permit (if applicable).

 Please note: Documents 8 to 11 are not applicable to students already studying at VU University.
+For students from Amsterdam University College (AUC) documents 8 to 11 are also required.

 No decisions on admission can be made by the Admission Board, until VU University Amsterdam has received all your supporting documents within the deadline of 1 June (with the exception of a certified copy academic degree and proof of proficiency in English).